Australia's first coronavirus fatality as man dies in Perth

 Aged in his 40s, the man flew into Sydney from Iran on February 22 and developed symptoms two days later.

-On Friday, he went to hospital where he was tested for COVID-19.
+On Friday, he went to hospital where he was tested for Covid-19.

-"He was advised to be isolated at home while waiting for the test result which was confirmed positive for COVID-19 late on 29 February," NSW Chief health officer Kerry Chant said.
+"He was advised to be isolated at home while waiting for the test result which was confirmed positive for Covid-19 late on 29 February," NSW Chief health officer Kerry Chant said.

 He has not displayed severe symptoms, but is being treated in Sydney Westmead Hospital.

-The man was recorded as the second case in Australia to have come from Iran after a Gold Coast beautician tested positive for COVID-19 late on Friday.
+The man was recorded as the second case in Australia to have come from Iran after a Gold Coast beautician tested positive for Covid-19 late on Friday.

 The woman, 63, had returned from Iran on Monday and gave up to 40 customers facial treatments at the salon before she fell ill on Thursday.

-Anyone who went to Hair Plus salon, in the Australia Fair shopping centre at Southport, Queensland last week is advised to get tested.
+Anyone who went to Hair Plus salon, in the Australia Fair shopping centre at Southport, Queensland last week has been advised to get tested.

 The woman is now in a stable condition and in isolation in the Gold Coast University Hospital.